At Ohio Valley University, we seek

 In 2011, the US Department of Education and OVU's accrediting body, the Higher Learning Commission, established requirements regarding how much time is required to be spent on a course for each credit hour earned.
 As a result, all colleges and universities have been required to establish policies that adhere to this definition.
 In keeping with this requirement, OVU expects you to spend a minimum of two hours outside of class doing course work (reading, doing homework, writing papers, reviewing for tests, etc.) for each hour you spend in the classroom.
 Because this is a 2-credit hour course, you should expect to spend a minimum of 4 hours each week outside the classroom doing work for it.

 Extra credit in these areas will not be allowed to exceed these percentages.
-Extra credit in the course will be given for up to two one-page reports on the Lectureship.
+Extra credit in the course will be given for up to three two-page reports on the textbook chapters not covered (1 point each).
 Your final grade will be A, B, C, D, or F. An A will be given for an average of 100-90, a B for 89-80, a C for 79-70, a D for 69-60, and an F for any average below 60.

 Plagiarism is the presentation of another person's work as your own, whether you mean to or not.
 Copying or paraphrasing passages from another writer's work without acknowledging that you've done so is plagiarism.
 Translating passages from another writer's work in another language without acknowledging that you've done so is plagiarism.
 Copying another writer's work without putting the material in quotation marks is plagiarism, even if credit is given.
 Allowing another writer to write any part of your essay is plagiarism.